 Same as with cycle time, there is no special handling of off-hours.

-The active time of an issue is the number of days on which it had some activity, according to your version control system.
+The active days of an issue is the number of days on which it had some linked activity indicating the issue is moving forward.

-Version control activity includes all events that can be tied to the issue in question, such as commits, pull requests, and reviews.
-Issue status changes do not count as activity.
+Version control activity includes all events that can be tied to the issue in question, such as commits, pull requests, and reviews which count towards the issue active time.
+In addition to version control activity, completed child issues also count as issue active time.

-For some issues, the active time will be the same as the lifetime: someone was actively working on the code each day while the issue was in progress.
+For some issues, the active days will be the same as the lifetime: someone was actively working on the code each day while the issue was in progress.

 You can see which days had activity in the Issue Activity Popup.

-Same as with cycle time, there is no special handling of off-hours: if there is activity on weekends, it also contributes toward the active time of the issue.
+Same as with cycle time, there is no special handling of off-hours: if there is activity on weekends, it also contributes toward the active days of the issue.

 This number helps you quantify focus: for a focused team, making steady progress towards completing the issue, the number will be close to 100%.
 On the other hand, for a team that is trying to complete too many work items at the same time, the number will be significantly lower.
 Increasing your flow efficiency helps you deliver value earlier, and eliminate waste.